foundinblank/study1adults/datanotebook.md

 | 3   | Cinderella Fwd      | King Mias Fwd       |
 | 4   | Goldilocks Rev      | Red Riding Hood Rev |

 Let's add that information to our data when we reshape it.
-Here's the final, "cleaned-up" dataset that we're going to use for all further analysis.

 ``` r
 # I tried writing a function to do this using column names as arguments.